DEA Compliance Consultants & Specialists

 In most cases, a DEA investigation has the potential to be either civil or criminal in nature.
 If federal prosecutors are not yet pursuing criminal charges, our first priority will be to keep your case civil in nature.
 However, if criminal charges (and the potential for federal imprisonment) are unavoidable, we will work quickly and strategically to mitigate the consequences of your DEA investigation – and, if possible, obtain a favorable resolution prior to trial.

 If your business or practice is facing any type of disciplinary action by the DEA, your defense needs to be your top priority.
-The consequences of a DEA inquiry into your business or practice can be severe; and, even if you do not face penalties from the DEA you could still be facing the potential for adverse licensing action, federal health care benefit program exclusion, and other collateral consequences that could be devastating to your business or practice.
-As health care fraud defense lawyers, we are aware of these concerns, and we understand their implications for licensed medical providers and DEA registrants.
-However, these are the very issues that can be easily overlooked by attorneys who focus their practices in other areas – and lack specific experience in health care fraud defense.
+The consequences of a DEA inquiry into your business or practice can be severe; and, even if you do not face penalties from the DEA you could still be facing the potential for adverse licensing action, federal healthcare benefit program exclusion, and other collateral consequences that could be devastating to your business or practice.
+As DEA compliance specialists, we are aware of these concerns, and we understand their implications for licensed medical providers and DEA registrants.
+However, these are the very issues that can be easily overlooked by attorneys who focus their practices in other areas – and lack specific experience in healthcare fraud defense.